lostallmymoney/Razer_Mouse_Linux/README.md

     #etc
     configEnd
 If you are trying to disable a button's original input, you might want to test with xinput or evtest.
 Any non existing functionality can be created through the "run" option.

-Probably works with :
-- Razer Naga Epic Chroma in CentOS 7
-- Razer Naga Epic (pre-2014 version) in Ubuntu 14.04, 15.04, 15.10
-- Razer Naga (RZ01-0028) (thanks to khornem) in Ubuntu 14.04
-- Razer Naga Molten (thanks to noobxgockel) in Linux Mint 17.02
-- Razer Chroma (thanks to felipeacsi) in Manjaro
-- Razer Naga 2012 (RZ01-0058) (thanks to mrlinuxfish, brianfreytag) in Arch Linux, Ubuntu 16.04
-- Razer Naga Chroma (thanks to ipsod) in Linux Mint KDE 18.1
-- Razer Naga Trinity (thanks to haringsrob and ws141)
-- Razer Pro Wireless (thanks to Stibax)

-Works for sure with :
-- Razer Naga 2014 (Ubuntu)

-This tool adds the files `$HOME/.naga/`, `/etc/udev/rules.d/80-naga.rules`, `/usr/local/bin/(naga && nagaXinputStart.sh)`, and `/etc/systemd/system/naga.service`.
-It also adds two lines to your ~/.profile for persistance, along with one line to the sudoer's file, which lets you run `sudo systemctl start naga` from within your .profile.

-#### In depth
+#### In depth :
 1) In order to get rid of the original bindings it disables the keypad using xinput as follows:
     $ xinput set-int-prop [id] "Device Enabled" 8 0
 where [id] is the id number of the keypad returned by $ xinput.